 The Wireless Penetration Test Report covers the SSIDs we assessed and includes a “report card” rating of how secure the wireless access points are in terms of risk.
 We also outline tactics we used to gain access and provide recommendations to improve the security rating of each access point assessed.
-Below is an excerpt from a report that shows a a sample of the items we cover for our rating and assessment.

 For the Wireless Security Assessment we typically travel to your location and perform this service onsite.
 To leverage the fact that we will be traveling to your location, we offer to bundle (at a discount) other services that require us to be onsite, such as our Internal Penetration Test, Internal Vulnerability Assessment, and Physical Security Review.

 We can also perform the wireless penetration test remotely, by shipping a device to you.